QUIT that dead-end job, NOW!

 Social media is key nowadays… Get on LinkedIn and look around, touch base with contacts – something will come up if you put the effort in.

 I think it’s safe to say that not many people do, however you most likely had to do one to get where you are now, right?

 7. I guess it isn’t THAT bad here

 That’s a subconscious lie… if it wasn’t that bad, you would never have thought of leaving in the first place!

 Another bad excuse.
 Nobody’s ever too old to learn, you just have to be open-minded, and ask the right questions.

-The 2 biggest areas that I believe that will help you with this transition are:
+The 2 biggest areas that I believe will help you with this transition are:

 Make 2020 the year you change everything, and become the exceptional entrepreneur you know you can be.

-For more information on being the exceptional employee, I would recommend you read my blog “How to understand what is an exceptional employee“.
+For more information on being an exceptional employee, I would recommend you read my blog “How to understand what is an exceptional employee“.

 To learn how to choose a great financial adviser, download our free guide.